ncsa/Delta_doc/docs/source/user_guide/ood/tensorboard.rst

 TensorBoard
 =============

-Launch a TensorBoard, TensorFlow's visualization toolkit from the Open OnDemand dashboard, in a web browser.
+Launch TensorBoard, TensorFlow's visualization toolkit, from the Open OnDemand dashboard.

 How to Start an OOD TensorBoard Session
 ------------------------------------------

 #.
 Navigate to the `Open OnDemand dashboard <https://openondemand.delta.ncsa.illinois.edu/>`_.
 #.
 Log in through CILogon with your **NCSA** username, password, and Duo MFA.
 #.
-Open on the **Interactive Apps** menu at the top of the window and click **TensorBoard**.
+Open the **Interactive Apps** menu at the top of the window and click **TensorBoard**.
 #.
 Fill out the form and then click **Launch**.

    - **Tensorboard logdir** - The Delta directory that contains data to visualize.